Computing the spectrum and pseudospectrum of infinite-volume operators from local patches: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Siegfried Beckus, Anuradha Jagannathan, Johannes Kellendonk, and Lior Tenenbaum for valuable comments.
+We would like to thank Marko Lindner for sharing with us the unpublished manuscript \cite{lindner_unpublished} and for valuable suggestions.
+We are grateful to Siegfried Beckus, Anuradha Jagannathan, Johannes Kellendonk, and Lior Tenenbaum for helpful comments.
 The work of M.M.\ has been supported by a fellowship of the Alexander von Humboldt Foundation during his stay at the University of T\"ubingen, where this work initiated.
 M.M. gratefully acknowledges the support of PNRR Italia Domani and Next Generation EU through the ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing and the support of the MUR grant Dipartimento di Eccellenza 2023–2027.
 S.T.\ acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – TRR 352 – Project-ID 470903074.